treeverse/lakeFS/docs/deploying/aws.md

    Under `Storage Namespace`, be sure to use the name of the bucket you've created in [Setting up an S3 bucket for data storage](#setting-up-an-s3-bucket-for-data-storage) above.

+### Import an existing S3 bucket into lakeFS

+Assuming you already have an S3 based data lake, you can [import it into lakeFS](../reference/import.md).

+lakeFS will create read-only references to objects in you bucket and will never alter its content.

 ### Next steps

 Check out the usage guides under [using lakeFS with...](../using) to start using lakeFS with your existing systems!